tzler/server_side_psych/experiment_setup/mturk_demo/README.md

 })
 ```

-Because we've factored out the mturk and socket functions, adding these several lines of code is all you need to do to make any javascript-based experiments compatible with the server-side resources we've been developing, and now the mturk compatibility.
+Because we've factored out the mturk and socket functions, adding these several lines of code is all you need to do to make _any_ javascript-based experiments compatible with the server-side resources we've been developing, and now the mturk compatibility.

 ### Setting up your python environment :snake:

-We're going to use python to submit our experiment to mturk.
-So let's set up our python environment to make this easy for us.
+It's possible to manually submit HITs to mturk, but it's error prone and tedious.
+So we're going to automate this process, using python from the command line instead.
+Let's start by setting up our python environment to make this easy for us.

 First, let's just make sure that our global environment is up to date